instrumentisto/rust-incubator/3_ecosystem/3_5_collections/README.md

 [`Iterator`] comes with a lot of powerful and useful [adapters][9] in `std` library, which makes them highly composable and pleasant to use.
 If `std` capabilities are not enough for your needs, consider to use [`itertools`] crate, which provides more non-trivial adapters.

-For better understanding [Rust] iterators purpose, design, limitations and use cases, read through the following articles:
+To better understand [Rust] iterators' purpose, design, limitations and use cases, read through:
 - [Rust By Example: 16.4.
 Iterators][6]
 - [Official `std::iter` docs][`std::iter`]